Kruithne/spooder/README.md

 });
 ```

 In this scenario, we instruct the host process from one instance receiving the webhook to apply the updates.
-Once the update commands have been run, all instances are send the `SMSG_UPDATE_READY` event, indicating they can restart.
+Once the update commands have been run, all instances are sent the `SMSG_UPDATE_READY` event, indicating they can restart.

 Exiting with the `SPOODER_AUTO_UPDATE` exit code instructs spooder that we're exiting as part of this process, and prevents auto-update from running on restart.

+> [!TIP]
+> Combine this with [Rolling Restart](#rolling-restart) to stagger the restart signals across instances, reducing resource spikes during deployments.

 <a id="cli-canary"></a>
 ## CLI > Canary